 #16 – Does Borax Kill Bed Bugs?

 If used as a contact killer, borax is about 33 percent effective at eliminating bed bugs.
+However, it does carry toxicity risks when used around kids or pets.

 #17 – Does Cleaning Repel Bed Bugs?